geode-sdk/docs/mods/guidelines.md

 > :information_source: As a TL;DR; the rule of thumb for whether something is allowed on the index is **compatability**.
 If the mod is or might be incompatible with other mods that it *should* be compatible with, that is usually grounds for a rejection.

+Repeated attemptation of breaking these rules can result in an **index-wide ban**.
+Try to make sure that your mod abides by the guidelines.
+You can contact the index staff if you have any questions about your specific case.

 A mod found breaking any of these rules will be **rejected unconditionally** from the index.

  * The mod contains **false information** about what it does